m-kupiec/compendium-react/README.md

 # Hooks

 - "Functions starting with `use` are called Hooks." ([React](https://react.dev/learn))
+- "*Hooks* are special functions that are only available while React is rendering . . .
+They let you “hook into” different React features." ([React](https://react.dev/learn/state-a-components-memory))
+- "Hooks—functions starting with use—can only be called at the top level of your components or your own Hooks.
+You can’t call Hooks inside conditions, loops, or other nested functions.
+Hooks are functions, but it’s helpful to think of them as unconditional declarations about your component’s needs.
+You “use” React features at the top of your component similar to how you “import” modules at the top of your file." ([React](https://react.dev/learn/state-a-components-memory))
-- "You can only call Hooks at the top of your components (or other Hooks).
-If you want to use `useState` in a condition or a loop, extract a new component and put it there." ([React](https://react.dev/learn))
+- "If you want to use `useState` in a condition or a loop, extract a new component and put it there." ([React](https://react.dev/learn))

 # Events